Sea Salt

 When you eat a sea salt that has experienced very little processing, you have a spice that contains health-promoting trace minerals.

-Sea salt can be either unrefined or refined, although coarse sea salt is generally recommended to maximize its potential health benefits.
+Sea salt can be unrefined or refined, although coarse sea salt is generally recommended to maximize its potential health benefits.

 On the other hand, refined sea salt is washed to strip it of its trace minerals and often contains harmful food additives that trigger leaky gut.